WesamMikhail/Ionian/README.md

 Ionian is a framework that was born out of frustration with almost all current frameworks out there.

-The idea here is that a framework should not be anything more than a router + a few classes to help make development a joy instead of a pain in the neck.
+The idea here is that when you need to work on a small API with a few endpoints, a framework should not be anything more than a router + a few classes to help make development a joy instead of a pain in the neck.

 ## IMPORTANT NOTICE

-The only major thing that you need to know about Ionian is that it will be default as for one of these 3 content-types headers to be supplied (and valid of course) when working with POST or PUT requests.
+The only major thing that you need to know about Ionian is that it will by default ask for one of these 3 content-types headers to be supplied (and valid of course) when working with POST or PUT requests.

 application/x-www-form-urlencoded

 multipart/form-data

 application/json

 The framework does not parse any other body data and will throw a HTTP ERROR CODE 415 if anything else is provided.